nestordemeure/breviarium/data/english.md

 ### Getting Rid of an Ungrateful Guest

-Have a pre-arranged signal with a servant, so that when he receives a sign from you, he calls you away as if for urgent business, whispering in your ear or sending a messenger with letters, or announcing that harm has been done, or that there are disturbances among your subjects.
+Arrange a signal with your servant beforehand.
+When they receive the signal, have them call you away as if for urgent business.
+They can whisper in your ear, send a messenger with letters, or announce that harm has been done or that there are disturbances among your subjects.

 Have a doctor forbid you from speaking or drinking, etc.

 Have a saddled horse brought, as if you are about to depart.

-Give oats to his horses, but first shake a wolf skin over them.
-Provide a stable, but where a wolf's carcass has been buried.
+Give oats to your guest's horses, but first shake a wolf skin over them.
+Provide a stable where a wolf's carcass has been buried.

-Provide a bedroom, but in a bed made for this purpose with windows, and where it will rain, open them.
-The fireplace should be blocked so that it smokes; the furnace should be lit at first.
+Provide a bedroom with a specially prepared bed near windows.
+If it starts raining, open the windows.
+Block the fireplace so that it smokes, and initially light the furnace.

 ### Conversing with Others

-Know yourself, from what background you come.
+Know yourself and from what background you come.

-Some people's conversations are pleasing to no one at first, but gradually become sweeter, and their prudence does not immediately come forth as if from a vestibule.
+Some people may seem unpleasant to talk to at first, but as you spend more time with them, their wisdom becomes apparent, making the conversation more agreeable.

-Others are immediately prudent and learned, but bring a longer delay, and shamefully fail either in judgment or in consequences.
+Others may appear prudent and learned at first, but over time, they may prove to be flawed in their judgment or the consequences of their actions.

-Therefore, temper your meetings in this way: If you are among the former, rarely engage in conversation, but at greater length; if among the latter, do so frequently, but briefly, where you are considered pleasing.
+Adapt your interactions based on the type of person you're dealing with.
+If someone's wisdom emerges gradually, engage in fewer but longer conversations.
+If they are immediately prudent and learned, interact with them often but briefly, in a way that you find pleasing.

-Be a rare guest, lest you become commonplace; in your conversations, consume the material with which you know someone to be affected, praising it.
-With some discuss statues, with others weapons, poetry, etc.
+Be a rare guest, lest you become commonplace.

+Consume material and engage in conversations about topics that others are passionate about, such as statues, weapons, or poetry, and praise their interests.

-Do not deal with him while he is distracted by other business, because then he will pay you less attention.
+Avoid interacting with someone who is distracted by other matters, as they will be less attentive to you.

-With the melancholic, be serious; with the choleric, be warlike and patient, if you are inferior.
+When interacting with those who are prone to melancholy, be serious.
+When dealing with those who are easily angered, be assertive and patient.
+This is especially important if you are in a subordinate position.

+Do not put on an air of seriousness or solemnity.

-Do not affect gravity; with the learned or experienced in business, use few words and do not pile up many reasons, as on the contrary with the uneducated.
+When speaking with the learned or those experienced in business, be concise and avoid excessive explanations.
+On the contrary, when interacting with the uneducated, you may need to provide more detailed explanations.

-Consider the time, whether it is unsuitable; those who prevail by faction or favor, by whatever means, strive to make them your friends, intent on every occasion, premeditating, for example, if someone should constrain you with a remark in some gathering, conceive in some way a sting for pretending, responding calmly with words, and certainly persuade yourself that you will show yourself outwardly such as you have formed yourself inwardly.

-If you must speak of a third party, let his name be unspoken, indeed the place, time, and all circumstances, lest perhaps the one passing by, if he should hear, may be able to guess of whom there is talk; things which are told with difficulty and are considered fictitious, even if they are most true, never utter again.
+Be mindful of the timing of your interactions, and whether it is appropriate.

+Seek to befriend those who hold influence, either through their alliances or by being in their favor, by any means necessary.

+Be prepared for every situation.
+For example, if someone challenges you with a comment in a gathering, plan a way to respond calmly with sharp words while maintaining a composed outward demeanor.

+If you must speak of someone not present, avoid mentioning their name, location, or any identifying details, in case a passerby overhears and guesses the subject of your conversation.

+Never repeat information that is hard to explain or may be perceived as false, even if it is entirely true.

-Deal reverently with all, as if they were your superiors.
+Treat everyone with respect, as if they were your superiors.

-Display sincerity in those things which, if divulged, will bring you no harm or praise, e.g., entrusted virtues, and not fictitious ones.
+Be sincere about things that, if revealed, will neither harm nor benefit you.
+For example, be honest about genuine virtues that have been entrusted to you, rather than false ones.

-Beware of conversing with those who show themselves venal and ready for any crime against you, because they will also be against you.
+Beware of conversing with those who show themselves venal and ready to commit any crime for you, because they will likely turn against you.

-Avoid the furious and the desperate, because to deal with them is a matter full of danger.
+Avoid the furious and the desperate, as such interactions can be fraught with danger.

-With rulers, always be sparing of words; they prefer to be heard than to hear.
-Here act the philosopher, not the orator, however familiar they may be, be reverent.
+When interacting with rulers, always be concise; they prefer to be listened to rather than to listen.
+In these situations, be thoughtful and measured in your speech, rather than overly eloquent.
+Regardless of your familiarity with them, always show reverence.

 Give the first seats to the elderly, submit to their admonitions, praise and revere them, for they readily accuse.

-Praise and venerate the boastful; among the uneducated, read their condition.
+Praise and show respect to the boastful.

+When dealing with the uneducated, try to understand their situation and mindset.

-Be rare with the talkative, who have everything in their mouth.
+Limit your interactions with talkative people, who have everything in their mouth.

 Diligently praise what someone loves; censure what he hates.
 Acting to the contrary, even unwittingly, will offend.

-When you deal with individuals, act as if you had that one as a friend, and no others.
+When interacting with individuals, act as if they were your only friend, no one else.

 ### Joking

-Include nothing obscene in your words or deeds (for this is the way of buffoons), and do not imitate the voices of birds or other animals.
+Avoid obscene words or actions, as these are the habits of foolish people.
+Similarly, refrain from mimicking the sounds of birds or other animals.

-A joke should never contain truths that the other person would blush at, defects of nature or character, for they leave a bitter memory.
-Also, do not relate another's misfortunes, whether present or absent; these are to be heard, not told.
+Never make jokes about things that would embarrass the other person, such as their physical or personality flaws, as these will leave a negative lasting impression.
+Furthermore, avoid speaking about the misfortunes of others, whether they are present or not.
+It is better to listen to such stories than to tell them.

-For honest and pleasant conversation, read authors who relate events full of interest, and even poets, so that you may learn to mingle emotions.
+To engage in honest and pleasant conversation, read authors who tell captivating stories and even poets, so that you may learn to express a range of emotions in your interactions.

 Never act too freely or commit anything reprehensible in another's presence, no matter how close the relationship.